 Woooosh!
 We flew over the drop, and despite a shaky landing and being soaked, we stayed in the raft!
 I turned to see the girls beaming with joy and the drop was definitely the best part of the day.
 The next team stayed upright too, with the final team flipping and the poor Mexican girl we had shared our lift with was a little shaken, but okay after a few minutes.
 The staff wait to see if anyone falls out and they dive in to rescue them immediately.

-We had seen lots of wildlife, including a huge spider that made my heart stop, and despite that and my burnt knees I had enjoyed it.
+I had seen lots of wildlife, including a huge spider that made my heart stop, and despite that and my burnt knees I had enjoyed it.
 Whether it was worth $125 is debatable though.
-I wouldn’t do it again, so probably not.
-We finished with a snack and a beer, a ride back to the meeting point and lunch.
+I wouldn’t do it again, so maybe not.
+The day finished with a snack and a beer then a ride back to the meeting point and lunch.
 Lunch was nice, and there is a TV playing all the days photos on repeat to entice punters to purchase.

-Later that evening, once showered and changed, we drove to Playa Hermosa to check it out, then Playa Panama.
+Later that evening, once showered and changed, I drove to Playa Hermosa to check it out, then Playa Panama.
 Hermosa was empty and looked really nice with the sun on its way down.
-Panama is 5 minutes up the road, and still had some signs of life on it, including a man that we tried to get to hire us a jet ski.
+Panama is 5 minutes up the road, and still had some signs of life on it, including a man that I tried to get to hire me a jet ski.
 He said it was too late in the evening.

-We wanted to do one, so I said we had enough time in the morning, but he wouldn’t accept the booking without a deposit.
-This is low season, and I know full well he won’t turn us away.
+I wanted to do one, so I said I had enough time in the morning, but he wouldn’t accept the booking without a deposit.
+This is low season, and I know full well he won’t turn me away.
 Eventually he became rude and the deposit went from 20USD to 10, then to 5, then to 2.
-I had had enough of him and said we will be back tomorrow, but are going now.
+I had had enough of him and said I will be back tomorrow, but am going now.
 He was a poor salesman.

-We parked up at the hotel and grabbed a cab to Coco once more.
-We had arranged to meet some friends from the other night at Coconutz as there was a buffet on.
-When we arrived they weren’t there, but the buffet was, and it was surprisingly good!
+I parked up at the hotel and grabbed a cab to Coco once more.
+I had arranged to meet some friends from the other night at Coconutz as there was a buffet on.
+When I arrived they weren’t there, but the buffet was, and it was surprisingly good!
 Another strange feature of the night was a huge projector screen that was showing some weird Johnny Depp film (Transcendence).
 Apparently Wednesday was film and buffet night.

-Aside from the man taking pictures of Gemma as she went for seconds, the night got less weird after that.
-We moved to the bar area and it was here where we met another honeymoon couple, from Seattle.
+Aside from the man taking pictures of me as I went for seconds, the night got less weird after that.
+I moved to the bar area and it was here where we met another honeymoon couple, from Seattle.
 After 20 minutes of chat and getting to know each other they admitted to having seen me last night, in my terrible state!
 They said I swayed towards the toilet and looked drunk as hell.
 Oops.

-We told them about the cocktail bar, Mi, and they were open to it so we walked up the road for some cocktails.
-It was here we saw the couple that we had arranged to meet in Coconutz, along with their friend from Texas.
+I told them about the cocktail bar, Mi, and they were open to it so we walked up the road for some cocktails.
+It was here I saw the couple that I had arranged to meet in Coconutz, along with their friend from Texas.
 We found a big enough table and the cocktails and conversation started flowing.

 It was a good night, and some good topics came up.
 I couldn’t believe the Americans view towards the gun laws.
 Some of them agreed with the new rules regarding giving teachers guns (crazy in my eyes) and we debated that for a while.

 Then when it came to paying the bill, this place added 10% automatically for tips, which I was fine with as it was good service.
 However, the honeymooners paid 20% ON TOP of the bill which already included 10%.
 For me, they would have had to give us our own waiter, a back massage and a shoe shine to get an extra 20%.
-Cultural differences are part of what travelling is all about, and this insight has given Gemma and I a ‘heads up’ for when we go to the US.
+Cultural differences are part of what travelling is all about, and this insight has given me a ‘heads up’ for when I go to the US.

-After a quality night, we got back around 2am and knew we needed to get some shut eye before flying to Los Angeles tomorrow.
-We didn’t want to leave Costa Rica though!
+After a quality night, I got back around 2am and knew I needed to get some shut eye before flying to Los Angeles tomorrow.
+I didn’t want to leave Costa Rica though!

-Gemma must have been tired as she didn’t wake up in the morning, so I headed out to Playa Ocotal to have a quick look around before we had to check out of the hotel.
+I headed out to Playa Ocotal to have a quick look around before I had to check out of the hotel.
 It’s a nice beach, but there are so many of them around here!

-We opted to leave the jet skiing, partly due to time and mainly due to the operator!
-We checked out of Hotel Chantel and said our goodbyes to Anita and co before starting our days travel.
-We had planned to see a couple of waterfalls before going to the airport.
+I opted to leave the jet skiing, partly due to time and mainly due to the operator!
+I checked out of Hotel Chantel and said my goodbyes to Anita and co before starting my days travel.
+I had planned to see a couple of waterfalls before going to the airport.
 First up was Llanos De Cortez, probably one of the most famous in CR.

-It is just off the main highway, and I had been told of a sign that you can only see when heading South, which was lucky for us, as we were!
-I slowed down around the area I thought it might be, as there is nothing for it on the SatNav.
+It is just off the main highway, and I had been told of a sign that you can only see when heading South, which was lucky for me, as I was!
+I slowed down around the area I thought it might be, as there is nothing for it on the satnav.
 I spotted the sign at the last minute, and it was so last minute that we had to drive past it and turn around to safely turn into the mud road.
 The sign is a large wooden board, with WATERFALL in pink letters on it.
 Yep, faded, pink letters.
-If we weren’t on the lookout we would never, ever have seen it.
+If I wasn’t on the lookout I would never, ever have seen it.

 There is a short walk down to the waterfall, and once you arrive it is amazing, and deservedly CR’s most popular.
-We had a quick play on the rocks to the right, spotting newts and other little animals bombing around everywhere, then took 5 minutes to take it all in and chill.
-Couple of touristy photos later and we were off back up the hill to the car.
+I had a quick play on the rocks to the right, spotting newts and other little animals bombing around everywhere, then took 5 minutes to take it all in and chill.
+Couple of touristy photos later and I was off back up the hill to the car.

-I had read about a waterfall in Bagaces too, so we tried to find that, to no avail.
-All the locals just kept pointing us to Llanos De Cortez.
+I had read about a waterfall in Bagaces too, so I tried to find that, to no avail.
+All the locals just kept pointing me to Llanos De Cortez.
 Maybe my research was wrong and they were one and the same.

-We kept driving South, stopping only for lunch.
-I had punched ‘San Jose Airport’ into the GPS and it was taking us there with enough time before take off, excellent.
-We got to San Jose, and closer and closer to the destination, and with 500 metres to go I could see a tiny airfield with one runway, not how I remember the big international airport.
+I kept driving South, stopping only for lunch.
+I had punched ‘San Jose Airport’ into the GPS and it was taking me there with enough time before take off, excellent.
+I got to San Jose, and closer and closer to the destination, and with 500 metres to go I could see a tiny airfield with one runway, not how I remembered the big international airport.

-We approached the ‘terminal’ and it was no bigger than a house.
-An armed guard sat on the gate and walked up to get rid of us.
-I informed him that we needed Juan Santamaria International Airport, and he said we were in the wrong part of town.
+I approached the ‘terminal’ and it was no bigger than a house.
+An armed guard sat on the gate and walked up to get rid of me.
+I informed him that I needed Juan Santamaria International Airport, and he said I was in the wrong part of town.
 This was a military airport.
 I thought Costa Rica didn’t have a military?
 Whatever.

-We bombed off in the direction he was pointing as Gemma tried to type the correct airport into the SatNav.
-On the way there we must have gone through no less than 6 toll roads.
+I bombed off in the direction he was pointing and tried to type the correct airport into the satnav.
+On the way there I must have gone through no less than 6 toll roads.
 Each with a different nonsensical price.
 Crazy.
-Our flight was due to leave at 4pm, and it was now 2.45.
-We were already late.
+Flight was due to leave at 4pm, and it was now 2.45.
+I was already late.

-We found the car hire place, a few kms or so from the airport, and filled out the paperwork as quickly as we could.
-Part of the deal was that they drop us back at the airport, but traffic was busy and it was hammering down with rain.
-I asked the driver to make sure we got there by 3pm to at least give us a chance of making our flight.
-He drove well and we made it, just.
+I found the car hire place, a few kms or so from the airport, and filled out the paperwork as quickly as I could.
+Part of the deal was that they drop me back at the airport, but traffic was busy and it was hammering down with rain.
+I asked the driver to make sure I got there by 3pm to at least give me a chance of making my flight.
+He drove well and I made it, just.

-Once inside the terminal we had to run to the back of the airport to pay our ‘exit fee’ (29USD pp) and fortunately the queue was short.
-Then we had to check in, and then we had to go through security.
+Once inside the terminal I had to run to the back of the airport to pay the ‘exit fee’ (29USD) and fortunately the queue was short.
+Then I had to check in, and then I had to go through security.
 Oh dear.
-Security would not let us through without a copy of our ESTA (you need one of these to visit the states) but I told him they were electronic.
+Security would not let me through without a copy of my ESTA (you need one of these to visit the US) but I told him they were electronic.
 He didn’t care.

-We had to rush back to our airlines customer service and ask for him to say we were okay to fly.
-He had to check our ESTAs online using our passport numbers, and after 10 sweaty minutes we were cleared.
-After queuing AGAIN for security we made it through and went straight to boarding our plane.
+I had to rush back to our airlines customer service and ask for him to say I was okay to fly.
+He had to check ESTA online using my passport number, and after 10 sweaty minutes I was cleared.
+After queuing AGAIN for security I made it through and went straight to boarding.
 Phew!
-I said we didn’t want to leave Costa Rica yesterday, be careful what you wish for eh!
+I said I didn’t want to leave Costa Rica yesterday, be careful what you wish for eh!

-Short and comfortable flight to Guatemala, where we didn’t have enough time to leave the airport (no passport stamp so it doesn’t count!) and we had to pass through security another time before being allowed to embark on the last leg of the day to Los Angeles.
+After a short and comfortable flight to Guatemala, where I didn’t have enough time to leave the airport (no passport stamp so it doesn’t count), I had to pass through security another time before being allowed to embark on the last leg of the day to Los Angeles.

 The security was mental, everyone was scanned, patted down and their hand luggage was sprawled out across a table.
-Especially mental when you consider that we had just been on a flight, we were just connectors.
-I can’t remember what it was now, but I something taken off me, something that I had had on the previous flight.
+Especially mental when you consider that I had just been on a flight, I was just a connector.
+I can’t remember what it was now, but I had something taken off me, something that I had had on the previous flight.
 Despite my protests they were never going to give in, so I had to let it go.